5 years ago marketers like you were probably still trying to make sense out of social media.

 Your fans will feel delighted if you mention their name and answer their questions live during the video.

-3. Don’t live broadcast on a very trivial subject.
+3. Don’t live stream on a very trivial subject.
 Make them special and create anticipation by announcing that you’ll go live beforehand.
 Just like Stephen Amell does below.

 You can go behind the scenes like Mark did for Facebook.